Abel Kandiho

 Major General Abel Kandiho, is a Ugandan military officer.
-He serves as the Joint Chief of Staff in the Uganda Police Force, effective 9 February 2022.
+He was appointed Senior Presidential Advisor on Friday 17th May,2024.
+He had previously served as the Joint Chief of Staff in the Uganda Police Force, effective 9 February 2022.

 From 25 January 2022 until 8 February 2022, he was assigned to duty in South Sudan, as a Special Envoy.
 However, this assignment was reversed and instead he was appointed Chief of Joint Staff of Uganda Police Force.

 He previously served as the Chief of Military Intelligence in the Uganda People's Defence Force (UPDF).

 Career

 It has been reported in the past that Kandiho blames the spate of killings in Ugandan urban areas in the period between 2015 and 2018 to a network of thugs linked to General Kale Kayihura, the former Inspector General of Police.
 Kandiho "privately accused the former police chief of waging a campaign aimed at depicting the inner towns as ungovernable".
 Kandiho, in his capacity as the Head of CMI, was one of the people who personally interrogated Kale Kayihura, following his arrest in 2018.